 Are you ready to set your business up for success?

 Work through these 5 keys, they will help you get clarity.

 Create your niche statement with the formula to help you share your unique selling position.

 Go out boldly, get your target niche’s attention, and ROCK your vision!

 Next up in the series: Know your competitors, so you can define your differentiators and tout them.

-This post is part of the d11 Personal Branding Blog Series… Each of the 25 tips will get a “deep dive” in the upcoming months!
+This post is part of the d11 Personal Branding Blog Series… Several of the tips get a “deep dive”!
 If you haven’t read #1 on Pursuing Your Purpose, check it out here.